 Hypothyroidism can mimic other medical conditions.

 Age-Related Disorders.
 Some symptoms of hypothyroidism and aging are very similar.
 Menopausal symptoms often resemble hypothyroidism.
-Many other problems related to aging -- such as vitamin deficiencies, Parkinson's and Alzheimer's diseases, and arthritis -- also have characteristics that can mimic hypothyroidism.
+Many other problems related to aging, such as vitamin deficiencies, Parkinson and Alzheimer diseases, and arthritis, also have characteristics that can mimic hypothyroidism.

 Diseases of Muscles and Joints.
 Joint and muscle aches may be initial symptoms of hypothyroidism.
-Most likely, however, such pain is not caused by hypothyroidism if other thyroid symptoms remain absent.
-Numerous conditions can cause muscle and joint pain, and if thyroid levels are normal the doctor should look for other causes.
+Most likely, however, such pain is not caused by hypothyroidism if there are no other thyroid symptoms.
+Numerous conditions can cause muscle and joint pain, and if thyroid levels are normal the provider should look for other causes.

 Treating Overt Hypothyroidism.
-In general, doctors prescribe thyroid medication for patients who have TSH levels above 10 mU/L. The exact dosage depends on many factors including:
+In general, health care providers prescribe thyroid medication for people who have TSH levels above 10 mU/L. The exact dosage depends on many factors, including:

 Treating Subclinical Hypothyroidism.
-Considerable debate exists about whether to treat patients with subclinical hypothyroidism (slightly higher than normal TSH levels, normal T4 levels, and no obvious symptoms).
-In general, current evidence does not support treating most patients in this group.
+Considerable debate exists about whether to treat people with subclinical hypothyroidism (slightly higher than normal TSH levels, normal T4 levels, and no obvious symptoms).
+In general, current evidence does not support treating most people in this group.

-Doctors who recommend against treatment argue that thyroid levels can vary widely, and subclinical hypothyroidism may not persist.
+Providers who recommend against treatment argue that thyroid levels can vary widely, and subclinical hypothyroidism may not persist.
 In such cases, overtreatment leading to hyperthyroidism is a real risk.
-Most professional organizations recommend against treating subclinical hypothyroidism and suggest monitoring patients for changes in thyroid levels that would warrant treatment.
+Most professional organizations recommend against treating subclinical hypothyroidism and suggest monitoring for changes in thyroid levels that would warrant treatment.

-Your doctor may recommend treating subclinical hypothyroidism in the presence of other factors, including:
+Your provider may recommend treating subclinical hypothyroidism in the presence of other factors, including:

-Treating the Elderly and Patients with Heart Disease.
-Thyroid dysfunction is common in elderly patients, with most having subclinical hypothyroidism.
-There is no evidence that this condition poses any great harm in this population, and most doctors recommend treating only high-risk patients.
-Elderly patients, particularly people with heart conditions, usually start with very low doses of thyroid replacement, since thyroid hormone may cause angina or even a heart attack.
-Patients who have heart disease must take lower-than-average maintenance doses.
+Treating Older People.
+Thyroid dysfunction is common in older people, with most having subclinical hypothyroidism.
+There is no evidence that this condition poses any great harm in this population, and most providers recommend treating only high-risk patients.
+Older people, particularly those with heart conditions, usually start with very low doses of thyroid replacement, since thyroid hormone may cause angina or even a heart attack.
+People who have heart disease must take lower-than-average maintenance doses.

 Treating Newborns and Infants with Hypothyroidism.
 Babies born with hypothyroidism (congenital hypothyroidism) should be treated with levothyroxine (T4) as soon as possible to prevent complications.
 Early treatment can help improve cognitive and other developmental factors.
 However, even with early treatment, mild problems in mental functioning may last into adulthood.
 In general, children born with milder forms of hypothyroidism will fare better than those who have more severe forms.

 Treatment During Pregnancy and for Postpartum Thyroiditis.
 Women who have hypothyroidism before becoming pregnant may need to increase their dose of levothyroxine during pregnancy.
 Women who are first diagnosed with overt hypothyroidism during pregnancy should be treated immediately, with quick acceleration to therapeutic levels.
-Providers often recommend treating patients diagnosed with subclinical hypothyroidism while pregnant, although the benefit is not well proven.
+Providers often recommend treating women who are diagnosed with subclinical hypothyroidism while pregnant, although the benefit is not well proven.

 Women with subclinical hypothyroidism who are not treated should be evaluated throughout the pregnancy to see if they progress to overt hypothyroidism.
 There are no risks to the developing baby when the pregnant woman takes appropriate doses of thyroid hormones.
 The pregnant woman with hypothyroidism should be monitored regularly (thyroid tests every 4 weeks during the first half of pregnancy) and medication doses adjusted as necessary.
 If postpartum thyroiditis develops after delivery, any thyroid medication should be reduced or temporarily stopped during this period.

-Women who are considering becoming pregnant should be sure to take a prenatal multivitamin that contains 150 - 200 micrograms of iodine in the form of potassium iodide or iodate.
-(Not all prenatal vitamins contain this recommended amount, so be sure to check the label.)
-Women who are pregnant should also take a multivitamin containing 150 - 200 micrograms of iodine.
+Women who are considering becoming pregnant should take a prenatal multivitamin that contains 150 to 200 micrograms of iodine in the form of potassium iodide or iodate.
+(Not all prenatal vitamins contain this recommended amount, so check the label.)
+Women who are pregnant should also take a multivitamin containing 150 to 200 micrograms of iodine.
 Breastfeeding women need to maintain a daily intake of 250 micrograms of iodine to ensure that their infants are provided with 100 micrograms of iodine a day.

 Treatment of Hypothyroidism and Iodine Deficiency.
-People who are iodine deficient may be able to be treated for hypothyroidism simply by using iodized salt.
-In addition to iodized salt, seafood is a good source.
+People who are iodine deficient may be treated for hypothyroidism simply by using iodized salt.
+In addition to iodized salt, seafood is a good source of iodine.
 Except for plants grown in iodine-rich soil, most other foods do not contain iodine.
 The current RDA for iodine is 150 micrograms for both men and women, with an upper limit of 1,100 micrograms to avoid thyroid injury.
 Some, but not all, brands of multivitamin supplements contain the RDA of iodine.